mihaicm93/BepInEx.ConfigurationManager/README.md

+## Fork of BepInEx.ConfigurationManager
+This version is modified to for [SIT](https://stayintarkov.com/github) project by removing the dependency on `BepInEx.BepIn4Manager`, which was preventing the game from loading.
+Full credit to MarC0 / ManlyMarco.

 ## Plugin / mod configuration manager for BepInEx
 An easy way to let user configure how a plugin behaves without the need to make your own GUI.
 The user can change any of the settings you expose, even keyboard shortcuts.

-The configuration manager can be accessed in-game by pressing the hotkey (by default F1).
+The configuration manager can be accessed in-game by pressing the hotkey F12.
 Hover over the setting names to see their descriptions, if any.

 ![Configuration manager](Screenshot.PNG)